ISSUE 03

 KENNY

 And what that’s done not just to our attention spans but our—I don’t know, our conception of reality.
-Like how much on a daily basis all of the videos, all of the articles, all of the images that we sort of click in progression from screen to screen—how that creates our own reality that keeps us disconnected from each other.
+Like how much on a daily basis all of the videos, all of the articles, all of the images that we sort of click in progression by ourselves on a small screen—how that creates our own reality that keeps us disconnected from each other.

-And that the point, I think, the movie is trying to make is that what’s actually needed is to sift through all of that noise to understand that through the chaos of how we’re living right now, the things that matter are, in that story, family or the people that you are kind of moving through this experience with and trying to focus in on that as a way to steady yourself from vertigo in all of the noise.
+And the point, I think, the movie is trying to make is that what’s actually needed in the chaos of how we’re living right now is to steady yourself with the people you are kind of moving through this experience with as a way to sift through vertigo from all of the noise.

 EMANUEL